imvks15-alt/ecommerce-analytics/README.md

 ### 1. Retention is broad and marketplace-wide

-Only **3.05%** of customers place a second order.
+**3.05%** (2.14% excluding same-day order-splitting) of customers place a second order.
 The repeat rate varies by less than one percentage point across first-order value bands (from R$50 to R$500+), meaning the problem is **not segment-specific**.
 High-spending customers are, in fact, slightly *less* likely to return.

 **Implication:** Growth is acquisition-dependent.
 The 2017 growth phase worked because new customers arrived at scale — not because customers returned.